 Forgetting your heirs

 It is strongly recommended that you have a Last Will & Testament prepared in both your home country and in Thailand to include your newly purchased property.
 It is not a pleasant thought to think of your demise; however you should plan in advance regarding your estate so the affairs are in order in the unfortunate event of your passing.
 The last thing you want to do is cause additional stress to your family during this period.
 Your property in Thailand becomes of value once you sign the contract and make an initial payment.
 Hence even before the handover of the property you, will have an asset to consider for your estate planning.

 The document will detail your assets in Thailand, such as property, bank accounts, vehicle, and personal items.
 Typically upon the death of a foreigner in Thailand, the government officer will ask the family for a copy of a Will or they will seek the deceased person's lawyer or executor for this document.
 Having a Will drafted in your home country to cover assets in Thailand may be problematic and burdensome to your family as documentations will need to be translated, notarized and approved by a government body.
 We It is highly recommended that you have a separate Will for your assets in Thailand.
 It may be interesting Please also note that Thailand does not have any inheritance tax in general; however, the beneficiary will have to pay certain fees payable to the Land department upon transferring of title, to effect their name in the title deed.

 Thailand's Largest Legal Service Network with four locations across Thailand.
 These include Bangkok, Chiang Mai, Pattaya and Phuket.
-You can visit our head office at the Interchange 21 Building in Bangkok, or call us.
+You can visit our head office at the Two Pacific Place Building in Bangkok, or call us.